-infrastructure facilities in floodplains Promotion of self-protection measures for the population against floods ROMANIA Adaptation measures of existing buildings located in flood zones, with the identification of legal solutions and funding sources; Examples of measures to adapt existing buildings in flooded areas Internal property measures - Avoidance technology - Building elevation; Controlled/accepted flooding (wet floodproofing)-construction materials must be water resistant and all utilities must be above the flood design (the measure does not apply to floods characterized by high depths and water velocities) - Dry floodproofing-blocking the entry of water into the basement and sealing the building (with waterproof foils or other materials to prevent water from entering the house) and is applicable in areas characterized by flood shallow depth and low water speed.
-External property measures Protection barriers (Berms/Local Levees and Floodwalls) - ring structures that can be placed around a single building or a small group of buildings (must also include drainage and drainage systems to evacuate water from the protected enclosure) - Temporary protective barriers - construction of movable parapets.
-Permanent protective barriers - construction of fixed parapets, local dikes / flood protection walls.
-Publication of guidelines / elaboration of regulations regarding measures for adaptation of existing buildings in floodable areas / Increasing population resilience Guidelines BULGARIA Assessment of the discharge and drainage of rainwater - especially via the sewage network Construction /re-construction of drainage facilities Construction of new sewerage networks with sufficient capacity UKRAINE: Construction of flood protection structures in compliance with approved programs Other prevention Other measure to enhance flood risk prevention (may include, flood risk modelling and assessment, flood vulnerability assessment, maintenance programmes or policies etc) AUSTRIA Compilation and update of hazard zone plans Compilation and incorporation of local and regional land use planning strategies CZECH REPUBLIC Individual evaluation of flood risk and comparison with vulnerability Programme to finance, to maintain and to check flood protection measures Technical and safety supervision of water structures Using of good agricultural practice principle (selection of plants, rotation of plants etc.) SLOVAKIA Effectiveness validation of flood mitigation and protection measures by hydraulic modelling
+- Protection barriers (Berms/Local Levees and Floodwalls) ring structures that can be placed around a single building or a small group of buildings (must also include drainage and drainage systems to evacuate water from the protected enclosure) - Temporary protective barriers construction of movable parapets. - Permanent protective barriers construction of fixed parapets, local dikes / flood protection walls.
+Publication of guidelines / elaboration of regulations regarding measures for adaptation of existing buildings in floodable areas / Increasing population resilience Guidelines Other prevention Other magains to enhance fleed BULGARIA Assessment of the discharge and drainage of rainwater - especially via the sewage network Construction /re-construction of drainage facilities Construction of new sewerage networks with sufficient capacity UKRAINE: Construction of flood protection structures in compliance with approved programs Other prevention Other measure to enhance flood risk prevention (may include, flood risk modelling and assessment, flood vulnerability assessment, maintenance programmes or policies etc) Compilation and update of hazard zone plans Compilation and incorporation of local and regional land use planning strategies CZECH REPUBLIC Individual evaluation of flood risk and comparison with vulnerability Programme to finance, to maintain and to check flood protection measures Technical and safety supervision of water structures Using of good agricultural practice principle (selection of plants, rotation of plants etc.) SLOVAKIA Effectiveness validation of flood mitigation and protection measures by hydraulic modelling

+- Flood modelling

+- Land use changes on the catchment area

+- Education

-HUNGARY Flood modelling Land use changes on the catchment area Education SLOVENIA Measure U1 - Flood hazard and flood risk mapping CROATIA Assessment of status and updating (if needed) of concepts of the existing: For the purpose of harmonization with the flood risk management objectives For the purpose of compensation for an increase in the flood risks due to the use of natural water retention, wetland and floodplain areas for settlements and agricultural areas in the process of uncontrolled construction and urbanization of such areas Assessment of functionality of the existing regulation and protection facilities SERBIA Review and if necessary, update of the Preliminary Flood Risk Assessment Preparation of a disaster risk assessment in accordance to the Law on Disaster Risk Reduction and Emergency Management Update/preparation of documentation for flood defense Update/preparation of documentation for the use and management of the operational regime of reservoirs
+Measure U1 - Flood hazard and flood risk mapping

+- Assessment of status and updating (if needed) of concepts of the existing: - For the purpose of harmonization with the flood risk management objectives - For the purpose of compensation for an increase in the flood risks due to the use of natural water retention, wetland and floodplain areas for settlements and agricultural areas in the process of uncontrolled construction and urbanization of such areas - Assessment of functionality of the existing regulation and protection facilities

+- Review and if necessary, update of the Preliminary Flood Risk Assessment - Preparation of a disaster risk assessment in accordance to the Law on Disaster Risk Reduction and Emergency Management - Update/preparation of documentation for flood defense - Update/preparation of documentation for the use and management of the operational regime of reservoirs